What’s the Goal? Local Control!

 The Hive Café Co-op is a local, affordable and a vibrant community space run for students by students.
 In the first year of operations, the cooperative has had great success and gained over 3,000 members.

-In May 2015, Concordia signed a five year exclusivity contract with Aramark.
-Aramark now holds the monopoly of food providers on both campuses.
-While the university has chosen not to increase the space for student-run food initiatives at this time, as had been previously eluded to.
-The CSU continues to have strong support from students to move forward with the transformation of the food system into one that is student run, affordable as well as environmentally socially and economically sustainable.
+In May 2015 Concordia signed a five year exclusivity contract with Aramark, which now holds the monopoly of food providers on both campuses.
+At the same time, the university has chosen not to increase the space for student-run food initiatives.

 We recognize enduring support from students to move forward with the transformation of Concordia’s food system into one that is student-run, affordable, as well as environmentally, socially, and economically sustainable.